Innocent Until Caught: Reception

 Computer Gaming World's Charles Ardai in 1994 stated that Innocent Until Caught was "sometimes disappointing but never dull".
 He complained of the many bugs ("Innocent broke down at least once every half dozen screens") and other problems, but "I suppose it is a good sign that even with all the bugs, I never felt inclined to stop playing.
 Jack's story is interesting enough ... the puzzles clever enough, and most of the graphics and sound good enough".
 Ardai concluded that "it is rare that a game startles me in the way this one did ...
 Unusual games earn points in my book, as do daring ones, and Innocent is both".

 PC Gamer's Andy Butcher praised the game's graphics and presentation.
 However, stated that "it tries to be funny, and even succeeds at points, but the jokes tend to fall halfway between intelligent wit and Red Dwarf style parody".
 And added, "it's not clever enough to count as a classic", citing Sam & Max Hit the Road as an example of a better title in the genre.

+James V. Trunzo reviewed Innocent Until Caught in White Wolf #44 (June, 1994), giving it a final evaluation of "Fair" and stated that "Mom always said to find something good to say or to keep my mount shut.
+Okay, Innocent Until Caught has a sense of humor.
+Some of the dialogue made me smile.
+And I always enjoy playing a rogue character; Jack Ladd definitely walks on the wild side.
+There.
+Satisfied, Mom?"